Moses and Aaron

 published by Friends of Covent Garden

-Not so a BBC Radio 3 feature on the production, compiled by John Amis, which managed in all its 60 minutes' talk of costumes and camels and the rest to mention not once our endeavour to communicate the work’s argument to an English-language audience.
+Not so a BBC Radio 3 feature on the production, compiled by John Amis, which managed in all its 60 minutes' talk of costumes and camels and the rest to mention not once the decision to communicate the work’s argument to an English-language audience.
 I am reminded of Beecham’s observation - the English don’t like music, they merely like the noise it makes.